-Most sites focus exclusively on increasing the site visitors they have when normally they have fairly simple issues with their website.
+Most sites focus exclusively on increasing the site visitors they have when they usually have reasonably simple issues with their website.

-If these are fixed, they can have a major impact on their conversion rate and enhance their website’s earnings at an expense that is minimal.
+If these issues are fixed, they can significantly impact their conversion rate and enhance their website’s earnings at a minimal expense.

 1. Visitors’ Value Should be Improved

 Visual marketing has a crucial role in e-commerce.
 Those that purchase from you are doing so since they like the thing or things they see.
 If a user adds a product to a basket, present to them other products they may like also.